Sehee-Lee-01/Sehee-Lee-01/README.md

   `To study IoT(Internet of Things) for 2022 Embeded SW Contest` `To get BOJ Gold Level (C++)`

-  `Using English when writting what I studied.`
+  `Using English when writing what I studied.`